dunningkrueg/crypto-tracker/README.md

 # Crypto Price Tracker

-A powerful cryptocurrency price tracker with Telegram notifications and technical analysis.
+A cryptocurrency price tracker with Telegram notifications and technical analysis.

 ## Features
 - Real-time price monitoring from Binance